 What is one skill you couldn’t live without and why?

 Problem solving.
 As anyone living with a disability knows, it’s a skill that you continuously work on which I suppose is quite fortunate as I think having strong problem-solving skills and being able to quickly adapt is valuable.
-I’ve personally had to develop creative solutions to countless barriers over the course of my life, and without these skills I don’t think I would be where I am today.
+I’ve personally had to develop creative solutions to countless barriers throughout my life, and without these skills, I don’t think I would be where I am today.

 Do you have a question for James?
 Connect with him on LinkedIn.